Microsoft Foundry – Publishing Agents To Teams Deep Dive – Part 2

 AI Gateway Architecture

 For an AI Gateway I decided to use APIM.
 My buddy Piotr Karpala has a great repository of 3rd-party AI Gateway solutions if you want to test this with something outside of APIM.
 I’m going to plop this into the “hero” region spoke in East US 2 to so I can deploy a v2 Standard SKU.
 The reason I’m using a v2 SKU is it provides another networking model that the classic SKUs do not, and that is Private Endpoint and VNet integration.
 In this model I block public traffic to the APIM service, create a Private Endpoint to enable private inbound access, and setup VNet integration to a delegated subnet to keep outbound traffic from any of the APIM instances flowing through my virtual network so I can mediate it and optionally inspect it.
 While the Private Endpoint is only supported for the Gateway and not the Developer Portal, I don’t care in this instance because I don’t plan on using the Developer Portal on an APIM acting as an AI Gateway.
+You can also create a private endpoint for a APIM v2 service instance that uses VNet injection, but it requires the Premium SKU and I’m super cheap, so I opted out of that.

 APIM v2 with Private Endpoint and VNet Integration